BDevT/MetadataPlugin/README.md

     ```
     python gui.py
     ```
-2. Copy a metadata file to the `data/pegasus` folder.
+2. Copy a metadata file to the `data/hive` or `data/pegasus` folders.
 3. Observe the UI update with the new metadata file.